I still know it's you! On Challenges in Anonymizing Source Code: Introduction

 \section{Introduction}

 The source code of a program provides a wealth of information for analysis.
 It not only defines syntax and semantics, but also contains clues suitable for identifying its author.
 These clues result from the personal \emph{coding style} and range from obvious programming habits, such as the naming of variables and functions, to subtle preferences in the usage of data types, control structures, and API~\citep{SimZetKoh2018}.
 Thus, similar to writing style in literature, a source code unnoticeably carries a fingerprint of its developer.
-Several studies have shown that this coding style can be automatically extracted using machine learning and allows for identifying the author of a program among hundreds of other developers~\citep[e.g.,][]{KalKauGon+20, BogKovRebBac2021, DauCalHarShe2019, AlrShiWanDeb+18, IslHarLiuNar+15}.
-As an example, \citet{AbuAbuMohNya+18} report a detection accuracy of 96\% on a collection of source code from 1,600 developers.
+Several studies have shown that this coding style can be automatically extracted using machine learning and allows for identifying the author of a program among hundreds of other developers~\citep[e.g.,][]{KalKauGon+20, BogKovRebBac2021, AlrShiWanDeb+18, IslHarLiuNar+15}.
+As an example, \citet{AbuAbuMohNya+18} report a detection accuracy of 96\% on a dataset of source code from 1,600 developers participating in a coding competition.
+Although these methods still struggle under realistic conditions, some approaches reach up to 61\% on only fragments of real-world code from 104 programmers~\citep{DauCalHarShe2019}.

 While authorship attribution of source code resembles a valuable tool for digital forensics, it also poses a threat to developers of anti-censorship and privacy-enhancing technologies.
 Anonymous contributors to open-source projects, such as Tor~\citep{DinMatSyv04} and I2P~\cite{NguKinAntPol18}, become identifiable through learning-based attribution and might be prosecuted for their work in repressive countries.
 Unfortunately, defenses against this threat have received little attention so far.
 Even worse, prior work has shown that strong obfuscation of source code is still not sufficient to prevent an attribution~\citep[see][]{IslHarLiuNar+15, AbuAbuMohNya+18, CalYamDauHar+18}, indicating the challenge of protecting developers.